Simple subvector inference on sharp identified set in affine models

 where

-Every inequality in System \eqref{eq:tightIDSet} is active at least in one point in $\setID$ ( any point in the argmax of \eqref{eq:tightBoundsProg}).
-Programs \eqref{eq:tightBoundsProg} meet Assumptions~\ref{assu:Non--empty}-\ref{assu:Moments} and so the outer estimators $ \hat{\underline{b}}_j^\text{out}$ are half-median unbiased with corresponding standard error estimators $\hat{\sigma}_j$.
-Then the following polyhedron confidence set will cover any point $\theta\in\setID$ with asymptotic probability at least $1-\alpha$ uniformly over $\measTrue\in\Measures$,
+Every inequality in system \eqref{eq:tightIDSet} is active at least at one point in $\setID$ (any point in the argmax of \eqref{eq:tightBoundsProg}).
+Programs \eqref{eq:tightBoundsProg} meet Assumptions~\ref{assu:Non--empty}--\ref{assu:Moments}, and therefore the outer estimators $ \hat{\underline{b}}_j^\text{out}$ are half-median unbiased with the corresponding standard error estimators $\hat{\sigma}_j$.
+Then the following polyhedron CS will cover any point $\theta\in\setID$ with asymptotic probability of at least $1-\alpha$ uniformly over $\measTrue\in\Measures$,

-The generalization to the case $p\neq0$ is straightforward. $\QEDB$ \end{example}
+where $z_{1-\frac{\alpha}{k}}$ is the critical value of the standard normal r.v. and $k$ is the number of (in)equality restrictions.
+The generalization to the case $p\neq0$ is straightforward.